Traefik's Many Friends

 Below is the list of the currently supported providers in Traefik.

-The current version of Traefik doesn't support (yet) every provider.
+The current version of Traefik does not yet support every provider that Traefik v1.7 did.
 See the previous version (v1.7) for more providers.

 In order to mitigate that, the

 It is the duration that Traefik waits for, after a configuration reload,